Reducing Storm Anxiety

 Prepare your mind and body:

-• Learn to recognize when you or someone you care about is experiencing the signs of feeling anxious or stressed, such as trouble concentrating, being easily irritated, feeling depressed, or experiencing unexplained body aches and pains.
-Recognizing these signs early, and doing something about them, can help you, and others, better able reduce the chances of becoming overwhelmed during bad weather.
+• Learn to recognize when you or someone you care about is showing signs of feeling anxious or stressed.
+Recognizing these signs early and doing something about them, can help you and others reduce the chances of becoming overwhelmed during bad weather.
+Some of the signs could be:

 • Engage in self-care.
-Eat healthy, exercise, take time to do activities you enjoy.
-Make sure you get enough sleep.
+Eat healthy, exercise, get enough sleep and take time to do activities you enjoy.

 Connect to Social Supports:

-• Social support is related to emotional well-being and recovery after a disaster.
-People who are well connected to others are more likely to manage the stress of a crisis.
+Social support is related to emotional well-being and recovery after a disaster.
+People who are well-connected to others are more likely to be able to handle the stress of a crisis.

 • Work to maintain and strengthen your social support network.
 This includes family, friends, neighbors, co-workers, hobby or club members, church members and clergy.